Principal component analysis for Gaussian process posteriors: Introduction

 \section{Introduction}

-Gaussian process (GP) is a non-parametric supervised learning technique that estimates a posterior distribution of predictors from the dataset~\cite{Rasmussen2005}.
-In this study, we consider meta-learning for GP.
-Meta-learning is a framework used to improve the precision of new tasks by estimating a structure of a set of tasks~\cite{Vilalta2002,Hospedales2020,Huisman2021}.
-Most conventional meta-learning methods for GP estimate a prior distribution for new tasks~\cite{Anton2005,Bonilla2007,Li2018,Fortuin2020}.
-We propose an extension of principal component analysis for a set of Gaussian process posteriors (GP-PCA) to estimate a low-dimensional subspace on a space of GP posteriors.
-Since GP-PCA estimates a subspace on a space of GPs, the method can generate GP posteriors for new tasks.
-Therefore, we can estimate the GP posterior for the new tasks accurately from a small size of the dataset.
+In recent years, machine learning algorithms have achieved high predictive accuracy when sufficient amounts of a dataset are accessible.
+On the other hand, since a sufficient dataset is not always available in practice, few-shot learning aiming to learn a model from an insufficient dataset attracts a lot of attention~\citep{Wang2020}.
+Meta-learning is a framework for achieving few-shot learning by estimating common knowledge among multiple tasks and applying that knowledge to target tasks when datasets of similar tasks are available~\citep{Vilalta2002,Hospedales2020,Huisman2021}.

+We focus on developing a meta-learning of Gaussian process (GP)~\citep{Rasmussen2005}.
+Conventional meta-learning methods of GP are classified into the covariance function-based approach and mean function-based approach.
+The former improves a predictive accuracy by estimating a covaiance function between tasks or a hyperprior of covariance functions associate with each task~\citep{Bonilla2007,Srijith2014}.
+Although the approach can estimate a suitable covariance function of each task considering a relationship between tasks, it assumes that the mean function of a prior is zero in general.
+Therefore, the approach may not be suitable for few-shot learning when this assumption does not hold.
+The mean function-based approach estimates a mean function and covariance function of a common prior across all tasks~\citep{Yu2005,Fortuin2020}.
+While this approach estimates the mean function, it requires a sufficient data when a task deviates from the prior distribution, since it does not estimate the task-specific knowledge.

+In our approach, we assume a set of GP posteriors lies on a low-dimensional subspace and estimate the subspace.
+Since the subspace parameterizes a mean function and covariance function associated with each task, we can estimate a suitable mean function and covariance function for each task.
+Especially, our approach can be interpreted as a kind of bagging of Gaussian processes (GPs)~\citep{Chen2009} when a rank of the subspace is zero, and expresses the relationships between tasks more flexibly by increasing the rank of the subspace.
+Therefore, even when only a few data are available, our approach can accurately estimate a GP posterior by projecting a posterior associated with a target task onto the subspace of a set of GP posteriors.
+Since the subspace is estimated by extending a principal component analysis (PCA) for GP posteriors, we call the proposed method GP-PCA.

-To this end, we have to consider a space of GPs with an infinite-dimensional parameter.
+For our method, we have to consider a space of GPs with an infinite-dimensional parameter.
 A structure of a probability space is nontrivial since Euclidean space is inappropriate as a structure of the space.
-For a finite parametric probability distribution, we can define a structure of its space using information geometry~\cite{Amari2016}.
-However, even if we use the information geometry, it is not easy to define a space of GPs.
+For a finite parametric probability distribution, we can define a structure of its space using information geometry~\citep{Amari2016}.
+However, even if we use the information geometry, yet it remains difficult to define a space of GPs.